-Kalpeni is fundamentally a group of three islets along with Tilakkam, Pitti and Cheriyam.
+Kalpeni is fundamentally a group of three islets along with Tilakkam, Pitti, and Cheriyam.
 Together these islands come across as a peculiar travel getaway to explore nature.
 They are a must-visit for anyone who likes to travel a lot.
-Kalpeni is a great place for activities like swimming, snorkelling, and doing reef-walk in the vast lagoon and also indulging in water sports on sailboats, pedal boats, and kayaks.
+Kalpeni is a great place for activities like swimming, snorkeling, and doing reef-walk in the vast lagoon, and also indulging in water sports on sailboats, pedal boats, and kayaks.

 Lakshadweep is an exotic melange of climatic conditions.
 It is as if each season here has something good to offer to the tourists.
 So if you really want to visit this place, you can do so any time of the year.

-1. Kavaratti Island.
 What really makes Kavaratti Island really unique is the presence of mosques, its food, and travel culture.
 Did you know that in all of Lakshadweep, Kavaratti has the maximum number of mosques?
 So, for people who are religiously inclined, it's good news, isn’t it?
 And coming on to food, here you will be finding some of the most amazing and scrumptious seafood to relish on.

-4. Bangaram Atoll.
-It is an inhabited island of immense natural beauty.
-The beaches here are extremely popular and comes across as a place which is all about fun and frolic.
+Bangaram Island is an inhabited island of immense natural beauty.
+The beaches here are extremely popular and comes across as a place that is all about fun and frolic.
 This is a kind of place where you can hope to sit all day long and do nothing and still be glad about it.
 Fun to think, isn’t it so?

 How to Reach Kalpeni Island